pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 test the GUI case
 The GUI case
 test the install case
+test the logged in case
+The logged in case
 test the machine case
 test the manual case
 The manual case
+test the signed in case
+The signed in case
 test the Tanzu Application Platform GUI. test the toggle case test there's case